instadw/instadwell-blog/_posts/2026-1-05-top-10-co-living-spaces-in-electronic-city-and-ultimate-living-guide-2026.md

 ## The "Neeladri Road" Lifestyle (Phase 1)

 If you choose Phase 1, your life will revolve around Neeladri Road.
 Make no mistake: Neeladri Road is the heart of Phase 1.
-It is the "[Indiranagar](https://instadwell.com/search?lat=12.9783692&lng=77.6408356&location=Indiranagar%2C%20Bengaluru%2C%20Karnataka%2C%20India&city=Bengaluru&country=India) of E-City"—a 2km stretch packed with food, gyms, and hangouts.(Click the names for location)
+It is the "[Indiranagar](https://instadwell.com/search?lat=12.9783692&lng=77.6408356&location=Indiranagar%2C%20Bengaluru%2C%20Karnataka%2C%20India&city=Bengaluru&country=India) of E-City"-a 2km stretch packed with food, gyms, and hangouts.(Click the names for location)

 ###  Where to Eat: Curated Local Favorites